d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 #### Outputs
 None

-### Drivesanitize command
+### Drivesanitize Command

 > Drivesanitize example commands:

-> To sanitize a physical drive pass its index along with the `--controller` option to dpecify which controller to perform the operation on.
+> To sanitize a physical drive pass its drive location along with the `--controller` option to specify which controller to perform the operation on.

 <pre>
 ilorest > drivesanitize --controller=1 <font color="#01a982">1</font>